highlightxyz/generative-art/README.md

 To capture your preview images programmatically, choose this option in the **Preview images** step of the collection creation process and call the provided `hl.token.capturePreview()` method in your code when you want to capture the preview image.

-Images are captured as .png by default, but if you your index.html page renders an SVG element, you may choose to capture your preview image as an .svg instead by selecting **Capture a specific element** under the **Preview image area** option in the **Preview images** step of the creation process in the Highlight UI.
+Images are captured as .png by default, but if your index.html page renders an SVG element, you may choose to capture your preview image as an .svg instead by selecting **Capture a specific element** under the **Preview image area** option in the **Preview images** step of the creation process in the Highlight UI.

 When capturing a preview image, we’ll run your code in the background while listening for `hl.token.capturePreview()` to be called.
 If you’re using this method, ensure it is called within a few minutes of your script starting.